1. Academic Integrity

 Syllabus statements are the first step in communicating expectations with students.
 The following examples are consistent with the policies and procedures related to teaching from a variety of USC documents.

 The University of South Carolina has clearly articulated its policies governing academic integrity and students are encouraged to carefully review the policy on the Honor Code in the Carolina Community.
 Any deviation from these expectations will result in academic penalties as well as disciplinary action.
 The area of greatest potential risk for inadvertent academic dishonesty is plagiarism.
-Plagiarism includes, but is not limited to, paraphrasing or direct quotation of the published or unpublished work of another person without full and clear acknowledgement.
+Students should also read closely the discussion of avoiding plagiarism that is included in your reference manual.

 When you miss class, you miss important information.
 If you are absent, you are responsible for learning material covered in class.
 If you are absent when an assignment is due, you must have submitted the assignment prior to the due date to receive credit.
 If you miss more than 10% of the classes, whether excused or unexcused, your grade will be dropped one letter grade.